PrimaMateria/blog/primamateria-blog/content/20240821-playwright-nixos-webdev/index.md

 {{ curious(text="

-The same way playwright is defined also in my dev toolkit in the profile `'playwright'`.
-Maybe it was better to not mix here the dev toolkit at all, because it is not some generic nix tool, but a personal toolkit I use and break not considering if others might use it.
-But I realized it at the end and I was lazy to redo it the tutorial.
-I bet you will be able to replace it by yourself with your own packages and shell hook for node installation.
-Node profile [definition](https://github.com/PrimaMateria/dev-toolkit-nix/blob/main/src/profileDefinitions/node.nix) is simple.
+Playwright is defined in my development toolkit under the profile `'playwright'`.
+In hindsight, it might have been better not to include the dev toolkit here, as it's a personal tool that I often modify without considering others who might use it.
+However, I realized this late and didn't want to redo the tutorial.
+I'm confident you can replace it with your own packages and shell hook for Node installation.
+The Node profile [definition](https://github.com/PrimaMateria/dev-toolkit-nix/blob/main/src/profileDefinitions/node.nix) is straightforward.

 ") }}